plai2010/xlogin/readme.txt

 displayed as 'Johnny D (Facebook)' (instead of 'John Doe') in his WordPress session when he logs in with Facebook.

+Finally XLogin has the notion of 'guest' user.
+When an email address provided by an external service does not correspond to a specific WordPress user, XLogin will proceed with a guest WordPress user configured for the service.
+There are plugins that control access to content based on user roles; a site can combine such with XLogin to control what is visible to guests.
+Note that guest WordPress users should have minimal privileges.
+XLogin has safeguards to ensure, for example, that a guest cannot edit posts.
+It also filters out guest's permission to access the dashboard or to update their own profile.

 == Installation ==

 1. Upload the plugin files to the '.../wp-content/plugins/xlogin'